mivico/Algorithms/Algorithms.playground/Sources/Indices calculations/README.md

     }
 }
 ```
+Take note of the use of the 'value' constant.
+This allows us to calculate the recursion once then perform a simple multiplication of it rather than performing two recursions to arrive at the same answer extending the amount of time needed.

-This algorithm results in a runtime of O(logN) where N is the power.
+This recursive algorithm results in a runtime of O(logN) where N is the power.
 This is much faster than the trivial method of calculating powers.